nyghtowl/Neural_Nets_GPUs/README.md

 Caffe
 --------
+Open source neural net package built for scale and speed and written in C.

 MNIST example at this [link](http://caffe.berkeleyvision.org/gathered/examples/mnist.html) but the code is a little different.
 Best to stick to the code in the actuall repo...

+CIFAR-10 example at this [link](http://caffe.berkeleyvision.org/gathered/examples/cifar10.html)

 Setup:
 - Explanation at this [link](http://caffe.berkeleyvision.org/installation.html)